Hatchin/Machine-Learning-Zhou_Zhihua/Chap6/README.md

-# Chapter 5 Implementation of Neural Networks
+# Chapter 6 Implementation of Support Vector Machine

 This repository contains my personal notes and codes for problems in Chapter 6.
 Several several Support Vector Machine were built.